running time: 9 MIN.

-Video and concept by Marcel Karnapke
+Concept and VR Development: Marcel Karnapke

-Sound design by Jackson Bierfeldt
+Sound: Jackson Bierfeldt

 Imagine an immersive tour of Prague where the world of Franz Kafka suddenly comes to life via the cell phone app called K. A map appears.
 You are five minutes away from one of Kafka’s two former residences in Prague’s Josefov neighborhood, the first being Pařížská 36.
 Demolished in 1945 and now a hotel, the building appears when you hold up your cell phone, its former facade re-constructed out of photographs from the late 19th century.
 An audio guide tells you that Kafka penned “The Metamorphosis” here.
 A floor plan of the flat appears, illustrating how the arrangement of rooms in the story mirrors the building’s layout.